Price-to-Book Across 18 Exchanges: Only 4 Beat SPY

 The underlying problem is similar to China but more severe: HKSE book values were heavily concentrated in property and finance, sectors where book value matters but where book value itself was inflated during the bubble years.
 Buying "cheap" property developers at 0.7x book in 2007 meant buying companies whose book values were about to be written down substantially.

 The currency is also relevant.
 HKD is pegged to USD, so there's no currency caveat here.
 These are effectively USD-equivalent returns.
-The negative 4.06% CAGR is the real story.
+The negative 3.74% CAGR vs the Hang Seng's 0.49% CAGR means the strategy underperformed even Hong Kong's already-weak market.

 Finding 5: The Currency Caveat